The Loxone Audioserver is a highly versatile audio solution for any type of building.

 This way a connection to the Audioserver is possible even without a network.
 Although this is not suitable for normal operation, it allows you to restore the factory settings via the Audioserver's web interface, or to manually assign an IP address.

-To check the network by a periodic ping, the Audioserver depends on the ICMP service at the router/gateway.
+To check the network by a periodic ping, the Audioserver relies on the ICMP service at the router/gateway.
 If this service does not respond, the Audioserver performs a security reboot about every 10min.

 Connecting Tree Turbo Devices↑